Hourly vs Project Pricing: Which Model Earns More

 No mention of hours

-Price tied to outcome (conversion optimization = revenue)
+Price tied to outcome, not effort (conversion optimization directly improves revenue).

 2.5x higher price for the same work (because the same work delivers different value to different clients)